 Presentation is very attractive with rustic bottle and a big mushroom style cork on top.
 Wild, wild, west.

 Blend of 16 year old whiskey of 53% rye, 37% corn, and 10% barley; and 2 year old 95% rye, 5% barley.
 Bottled at 46%.
 Batch 13J04.
 Bottle 2130. $37 Shelf Price (2016).

 Pine and minty.
 Evergreen.
 Vanilla, Spicy.
 Menthol.
 Feisty is a good word.
 The young rye makes itself present.
 Brace yourself.

 Pine and mint carry through.
 Spicy, vanilla, grainy, raw rye.
 Some corn sweetness.
 Honey/Caramel.
 Finish is kind of buttery, vanilla, with pleasant warming and moderate spice.
 A smooth sipper.
 What a combo.

 Whiskey dry hopped with rye.
 That’s how I’d describe Double Rye in a nutshell.
 This is pretty interesting with the assertive young rye backed by a more mature whiskey.
 Drinking Double Rye makes me interested in vatting whiskey.
 A great blend that’s fist full of rye, but highly drinkable.
-I’ve been impressed High West’s Rendezvous and Campfire and I think I actually prefer this third, but Double Rye is keeping some good company.
-This is pretty exceptional.
+I’ve been impressed High West’s Rendezvous and Campfire, and I think I actually prefer this third, but Double Rye is keeping some good company.